Is My Business Liable for My Personal Debt?

-Personal Bankruptcy & Insolvency Solutions in Ottawa and virtual locations throughout Ontario
+Personal Bankruptcy Solutions in Ottawa and Virtual Locations Throughout Ontario

 HOW DOES FILING FOR BANKRUPTCY WORK?

-If you decide to file for personal bankruptcy, you will need to surrender certain assets to a licensed insolvency trustee.
-The assets will be distributed to your creditors in accordance with the Bankruptcy and Insolvency Act (BIA).
+If you decide to file for personal bankruptcy, you may be required to surrender certain non-exempt assets to a licensed insolvency trustee.
+The assets will be held in trust to be distributed for the general benefit of creditors in accordance with the Bankruptcy and Insolvency Act (BIA).
 In exchange, you’ll be freed from the burden of most, if not all, of your unsecured debts.

 For the duration of your bankruptcy, you’ll be required to report your income to your licensed insolvency trustee.
-While you’re allowed to keep a portion of your income, any amount over the set limit (referred to as surplus income) must be paid to your creditors.
+While you’re allowed to keep a portion of your income, any amount over the set limit (referred to as surplus income) will be taken into consideration with respect to the amount required to be paid towards your bankruptcy.

-Furthermore, you’ll need to attend two financial counselling sessions to be eligible for discharge from your debts.
-At D & A MacLeod Company Ltd, our advisers will teach you how to rebuild your credit and put you in the best position to enjoy long-term financial stability.
+Additionally, you’ll need to attend two financial counselling sessions to be eligible for discharge from your debts.
+At D. & A. MacLeod Company Ltd., our advisers will teach you how to rebuild your credit and put you in the best position to enjoy long-term financial stability.

-Since licensed insolvency trustees are the only professionals in Canada who are authorized to administer a personal bankruptcy, our friendly team has become a trusted source for effective insolvency solutions in Ottawa and surrounding communities in Eastern Ontario.
-We have more than 70 years of experience helping hard-working people like you get the fresh start they deserve.
+Since licensed insolvency trustees are the only professionals in Canada authorized to administer a personal bankruptcy, our friendly team has become a trusted source for effective insolvency solutions in Ottawa and surrounding communities in Eastern Ontario.
+We have over 70 years of experience helping hard-working people like you get the fresh start they deserve.

-From helping you make the decision to declare bankruptcy to preparing the final statement of receipts and disbursements, our trustees will be with you every step of the way.
-In addition to filling the necessary paperwork on your behalf, you can count on our licensed insolvency trustees to ensure your rights are respected throughout the bankruptcy process.
+From helping you make the decision to declare bankruptcy to preparing the final statement of receipts and disbursements, our licensed insolvency trustees will be with you every step of the way.
+In addition to filing the necessary paperwork on your behalf, you can count on our licensed insolvency trustees to ensure your rights are respected throughout the bankruptcy process.

 There are several advantages to filing for bankruptcy, including: